agiliq/agiliq-jekyll/_posts/2019-07-10-typescript-in-10-minutes.md

     ```

 # A note about `let`
   - The let keyword is a newer JavaScript construct that `TypeScript` makes available. `let` an alternative for javascript keyword `var`.
-In future releases of javscript `var` may completely replaced with `let`.
+In future releases of javascript `var` may completely replaced with `let`.
 So, it's recommended to use the keyword `let` instead `var`.

 # Data Types in TypeScript
   * **Boolean**: Used for boolean values like `true` or `false`